philjhere/AzureHereMap/3_Data_Setup_WebApp/README.md

 1. Browse to the directory where you have saved the downloaded zip file (fleetdashboard.zip) in step-1.

-1. Select the file and “drag and drop” into the “Kudu console” under /wwwroot
+1. Select the file and “drag and drop” into the “Kudu console” under /wwwroot path.

 	![HERE Maps & Location Services Data Streams](../Images/7_KuduTool_ZIP_Upload.png)

-1. It extracts the files automatically, wait until extraction to complete 100%
+1. Files will be extracted automatically, wait till extraction is 100% complete.

 	![HERE Maps & Location Services Data Streams](../Images/8_KuduTool_ZIP_Extracting.png)

-1. Once extraction is completed, then you can able to see all the files and in console you will get the log “Deployment Successful”
+1. Once extraction is completed, you will be able to see all the files and on the console you will get the log “Deployment Successful”

   	![HERE Maps & Location Services Data Streams](../Images/9_KuduTool_ZIP_Deploy_Success.png)